artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw2/homework2.md

     True
     ```

-Once you have implemented the functions and methods described in this section, you can play with an interactive version of the Lights Out puzzle using the GUI provided in the file [homework2_lights_out_gui.py](homework2_lights_out_gui.py) by running the following command:
+Once you have implemented the functions and methods described in this section, you can play with an interactive version of the Lights Out puzzle using the GUI provided.

-    python3 homework2_lights_out_gui.py rows cols

-The arguments `rows` and `cols` are positive integers designating the size of the puzzle.

-In the GUI, you can click on a light to perform a move at that location, and use the side menu to scramble or solve the puzzle.
-The GUI is merely a wrapper around your implementations of the relevant functions, and may therefore serve as a useful visual tool for debugging.

 ## 3. Linear Disk Movement [30 points]

 In this section, you will investigate the movement of disks on a linear grid.

-The starting configuration of this puzzle is a row of $\\ell$ cells, with disks located on cells $0$ through $n - 1$.
+The starting configuration of this puzzle is a row of $\ell$ cells, with disks located on cells $0$ through $n - 1$.
 The goal is to move the disks to the end of the row using a constrained set of actions.
-At each step, a disk can only be moved to an adjacent empty cell, or to an empty cell two spaces away, provided another disk is located on the intervening square.
+At each step, a disk can only be moved to an adjacent empty cell, or to an empty cell two spaces away if another disk is located on the intervening square.
 Given these restrictions, it can be seen that in many cases, no movements will be possible for the majority of the disks.
 For example, from the starting position, the only two options are to move the last disk from cell $n - 1$ to cell $n$, or to move the second-to-last disk from cell $n - 2$ to cell $n$.

 1. **[15 points]** Write a function `solve_identical_disks(length, n)` that returns an optimal solution to the above problem as a list of moves, where `length` is the number of cells in the row and `n` is the number of disks.
-Each move in the solution should be a two-element tuple of the form (from, to) indicating a disk movement from the first cell to the second.
+Each move in the solution should be a two-element tuple of the form `(from, to)` indicating a disk movement from the cell `from` to the cell `to`.

     As suggested by its name, this function should treat all disks as being identical.

     Your solver for this problem should be implemented using a breadth-first graph search.
 The exact solution produced is not important, as long as it is of minimal length.

     Unlike in the previous two sections, no requirement is made with regards to the manner in which puzzle configurations are represented.
 Before you begin, think carefully about which data structures might be best suited for the problem, as this choice may affect the efficiency of your search.